API Reference > Part II: Authenticate using JWT > Manage orders and consumer accesses > Orders

 deliveryRequests

-Delivery information of the order.
+Additional information that pertains to the order.

 requestedProvisionedTargetRef